Sovereign-Labs/sovereign-book/src/2-1-modules-implementing-a-module.md

 Events are write-only during transaction execution (you can't read them back), making them efficient for recording detailed information without impacting state transition performance.

+**Important**: Unlike logs or metrics, events are only emitted when transactions succeed.
+If a transaction reverts, no events are emitted.
+This makes events perfect for indexing on-chain state in a scalable way - you can listen to the events WebSocket and reconstruct the entire state in external databases, knowing that every event represents a committed state change.

 Here's how to define and emit events:

 ```rust